TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/webhooks/troubleshooting.md

 }
 ```

-We recommend checking if the webhook endpoint certificate has been generated correctly.
+We recommend checking if the Webhook endpoint certificate has been generated correctly.
 If you face any issues, you can contact the certificate provider for further assistance.
-You may also use this [tool](https://www.ssllabs.com/ssltest/analyze.html) to test the webhook endpoint certificate's complete chain.
+You may also use this [tool](https://www.ssllabs.com/ssltest/analyze.html) to test the Webhook endpoint certificate's complete chain.